The Association for Promoting Retreats

 Susan Parker

 Susan has served as APR Treasurer since 2011.
 She has a professional background in accounting and administration roles within the Royal Air Force (11 years) and 27 years’ experience of setting up and running the National IT Learning Centre Company.
-She is a member of the Mother’s Union, in which she has held various roles, and is also currently Chair of Relate Lincolnshire.
+She is a member of the Mother’s Union, in which she has held various roles, and is also currently Chair of Newark Services Club CIC.
 She lives near Newark with her two grown-up children.

 Stewart McCredie